jcindavid933/Racing-Maze/README.md

-# Simple-Games
+# Racing Maze

-I created simple games using Python 3.6.3 with Pygame.
+I created Racing Maze using Python 3.6.3 with Pygame.
 Written in 2018.

-**Super Mario Dodge** is the first game I created using Pygame.
-This is simply a game where the user has to control the Mario Cart from hitting the blocks.
-The user has the ability to move up, down, right or left in order to successfully dodge the blocks.
-I have set up the blocks to become wider and faster over time, in order to make the difficulty harder.
+**Racing Maze** is the first game I created using Pygame.
+This was my first project I created outside of school and work.
+It is a 2D racing game which consists of obstacles such as a PacMan character "Blinky" and brick walls.
+The main objective of this game is to make the car hit the trophy, which will complete the stage.

+**Controls**